webpack/webpack.js.org/src/content/guides/integrations.md

 ## NPM Scripts

 Often webpack users use npm [`scripts`](https://docs.npmjs.com/misc/scripts) as their task runner.
 This is a good starting point.
 Cross-platform support can become a problem, but there are several workarounds for that.
-Many, if not most users, get by with simple npm `scripts` and various levels of webpack configuration and tooling.
+Many, if not most users, get by with npm `scripts` and various levels of webpack configuration and tooling.

 So while webpack's core focus is bundling, there are a variety of extensions that can enable you to use it for jobs typical of a task runner.
 Integrating a separate tool adds complexity, so be sure to weigh the pros and cons before going forward.